aliciamaranville/GroupJ_CS4273Spring2025/README.md

 1. Make sure you have access to the OU DISC SMART misinformation repo
 2. Navigate to the repo page and click the green code button and copy the url
-3. Navigate to your IDE terminal and run
-    'git clone url'
-where url is the copied url from step 2
+3. Navigate to your IDE terminal and run ```git clone url``` where url is the copied url from step 2
 5. Now in order to run the code a virtual environment will be needed and the libraries downloaded
 6. Navigate to the cloned repo and run 'python3 -m venv <name_of_virtual_environment>' this will create the virtual environment
 7. Run 'source <name_of_virtual_environment>/bin/activate' to activate the virtual environment.